nohr/gear/src/README.md

-# 🦾 Gear and Loading
+# 🦾 Gear & Loading

-It's an interactive minigame that aims to make you weigh convenience against security.
+it's a satirical, motion-based, role-playing game that can be played on any computer with a webcam.

 ## How does it work?